balitax/DIInject/README.md

 @DIInject private var service: NetworkServiceProtocol
 ```

+## Usage Example

+You can see usage example on this repository link [DIInjectExample](https://github.com/balitax/DIInjectExample)

 ## Contributing

 We welcome contributions to DIInject!
 If you have suggestions, bug reports, or pull requests, please feel free to submit them on our [GitHub repository](https://github.com/balitax/DIInject).